 Course Title Sem Hrs

 ENG 101 English Composition I 3

 MTH Elective MTH 100 or MTH 116 or 3

 higher level math course

 CRJ 100 Introduction to Criminal Justice 3

-Complete one course from the following:
+Complete one e course from the following: 3

-CRJ 130 Introduction to Law and Judicial Production ess
+CRJ 130 I ntroduction to Law and Judicial Proce ess

 CRJ 140 Criminal Law and Procedure

 CRJ 147 Constitutional Law

 CRJ 208 Introduction to Criminology 3

-Criminal Justice Electives 1
+Criminal Justi ce Electives 11

 Total Credit Hours 26

 The Associate in Applied Science program is designed for Criminal Justice practitioners and students interested in such careers.
-This degree requires less general course hours and more CRJ hours than the Criminal Justice Associate in Science degree program.
-Students transferring into a criminal justice baccalaureate program should refer to the "University Parallel Programs" section of the Catalog and Student Handbook.
-Also, see our web site at www.jeffstateonline.com and contact Cecilia Tubbs at 856-6051.
+Students transferring into a criminal justice baccalaureate program should follow the Associate in Science in Criminal Justice degree plan in the "University Parallel Program" section of the Catalog and Student Handbook.
+Also, see our web site at www.jeffstateonline.com or contact Cecilia Tubbs at 856-6051.